Examining EB5 Loan for Job creation

 Rupy Cheema: In my experience it is typical to see a one or two-page loan term sheet that has been negotiated before the project goes to market.

 Ronald Fieldstone: I think that the loan term sheet is a necessity, however many times a loan term sheet does not deal with issues like inter-creditor agreements or subordination.
-It doesn’t delve into questions such as: Will the EB-5 lender agree to a complete standstill on exercising his collateral rights if there's a foreclosure?
+It doesn’t delve into questions such as: Will the EB-5 lender agree to a complete standstill on exercising his collateral rights if there's a foreclosure of an EB5 Investment?

 If there's a bankruptcy filed by the developer, and you have a senior lender, sometimes the senior lenders will block the junior lenders from taking any position in bankruptcy.
 Is there a completion guarantee and, if so, who is signing it?
 What types of reports are being provided and when are they being provided?
 What happens if the developer is out of budget in developing the project?
 Does the lending stop and does the developer put in more equity, like a normal lender would do?